Wrongful Death Truck Accident Attorneys Serving Chicago, Illinois

 Typically, a fatal truck accident is the result of a semi-truck, 18-wheeler or large commercial vehicle colliding with another vehicle.
 The weight of the truck and the speed at which it is driving along with road conditions can cause the truck to jackknife or rollover.
 When driver fatigue or error is involved, the collision can be even more catastrophic, often resulting in multiple deaths.

 Within seconds, a truck accident causing fatalities can leave the lives of surviving family and friends forever changed.
 In many situations, fatal crashes involving commercial truck drivers result in criminal and civil action holding the trucker, trucking company and other negligent parties accountable for the loss of life.

 Truck Accident Situations That Result In Motorist Fatalities

 Numerous situations can cause a fatal accident involving a large commercial vehicle.
-Many of the common situations include:
+Many of the everyday situations include:

-- The trucker fell asleep behind the wheel (view trucker fatigue page here)
+- The trucker fell asleep at the wheel (view trucker fatigue page here)

 - The trucker was recklessly driving or speeding

-- The driver was negligent and properly operating the truck in inclement weather (for additional information on truck accidents during poor weather look here)
+- The driver was negligent when operating the truck in inclement weather (for additional information on truck accidents during poor weather look here)

-- The truck jackknifed or rolled over (see jacknife truck accident page here)
+- The truck jackknifed or rolled over (see jackknife truck accident page here)

-- The cargo was overloaded and/or unsecured, spilling out onto the roadway (for additional information about cargo-related truck accidents look here)
+- The cargo was overloaded and unsecured, spilling out onto the roadway (for additional information about cargo-related truck accidents look here)